Met dept forecasts snowfall in Shimla: Occupancy in hotels likely to go up | Science-Environment

 ''We are flooded with queries about snowfall as the tourists wish to plan their trip in advance.
 Occupancy is expected to go up by about 60-70 per cent,'' Shimla Hotel and Restaurant Association vice president Prince Kukreja said.

-The average tourist footfall is likely to increase from 30-40 per cent to 60-70 per cent in January following snowfall, Tourism Industry Stakeholders' Association president M K Seth told The Tribune newspaper.
+The average tourist footfall is likely to increase from 30-40 per cent to 60-70 per cent in January following snowfall, Tourism Industry Stakeholders' Association president M K Seth said.

 The local Met office has forecast light to moderate snow in the mid and high hills on Thursday and Friday and a wet spell in the low hills, besides predicting snowfall in Shimla town.